 VPNs for Android smartphone users are easy to come by since there are many competing brands.
 Of those, the most reliable are the ones that come from established and reputable VPN service providers like NordVPN and ExpressVPN.

-The world is going mobile and in Q3 of 2019 alone over 380 million smartphones were shipped.
-The lion's share of those were equipped with Google's mobile OS, Android.
+The world is going mobile and in Q3 of 2019 alone, over 380 million smartphones were shipped.
+The lion's share of those was equipped with Google's mobile OS, Android.
 That fact combined with increased digital threats and the explosion of eCommerce means that security is even more urgent for Android smartphone users than ever.

 How We Choose the Best VPNs for Android

 Being a mobile OS, Android runs on hardware that is less powerful than a personal computer.
 In fact, it requires applications that are lightweight and specially optimized in order to work efficiently.

 However, VPNs are security and anonymity applications and require some power in the devices in order to work well.
 Encryption, for example, needs lots of processing power to work quickly.
 We assess the Best VPNs for Android, based on;

 - Privacy and security features

 - Ability to work with popular applications

 - Speed and stability of connections

 Smartphones are mobile devices which means that they can be used while you're on the move and from virtually anywhere.
 Once out of the home, you're reliant on public networks, be it from your carrier or on public WiFi.